 Alvin and RosaLee Sarachek Predoctoral Honors Fellowship and Travel Awards in Molecular Biology

-The Sarachek Predoctoral Honors Fellowship provides an award of $17,600 to a graduate student enrolled in a PhD program at Kansas State University.
+The Sarachek Predoctoral Honors Fellowship provides an award of $19,000 to a graduate student enrolled in a PhD program at Kansas State University.
 The award is intended to recognize exceptional achievement in scholastics and research.
 Students must show evidence of effective communication of research results through publications in leading journals and presentations at national and international meetings.
-In addition to the fellowship, up to three Sarachek Scientific Travel Awards of $1,000 each may be presented annually.
+In addition to the fellowship, up to two Sarachek Scientific Travel Awards of $1,500 each may be presented annually.

 In order to be eligible, a student must have completed preliminary exams, been admitted to candidacy, and their research must rely significantly on one or more contemporary molecular biological techniques.
 Doctoral students in their last year are strongly encouraged to self-nominate or be nominated by a faculty member.
 Previous fellowship recipients are not eligible to apply for the fellowship a second time or to apply for a travel award.
 Previous travel award winners may apply for the fellowship but not for a second travel award.

-The application may be submitted by students or by K-State faculty by completing the online application form (access below).
+The application may be submitted by students or by K-State faculty by completing the online application form.

 The following items must be uploaded in the application form as PDF documents.
 Please include the applicant's name and description of the document in the file name (e.g., WillieWildcatMPLetter).